 We will show that every year on Christmas Eve-and even before-Pancho Clos acts like Santa.
-He trespasses onto the property of persons in any neighborhood he chooses, and he breaks and enters into their homes whenever he wants to-and he comes down their chimneys without their invitation or permission.
+He trespasses onto the property of persons in any barrio he chooses, and he breaks and enters into their casitas (Pronounced in Spanish, cah-see-tahs) whenever he wants to-and he comes down their chimneys without their invitation or permission. ¡Se cree el mero-mero!
+(Pronounced in Spanish, seh, creh-eh, el, meh-roh, meh-roh)

 He looks like Santa because his belly shakes like jelly.
-But just because he's out looking for cookies, doesn't give him the right to come down my chimney.
+But just because he eats all that jalea (Pronounced hah-leh-ah) doesn't give him the right to come down my chimenea.
+(Pronounced in Spanish, chee-meh-neh-ah).